PitPik/circularjs/API.md

 # CircularJS API

+> The documentation is far from complete and partly not even correct any more.
+As CircularJS is now quite feature complete, this will be the next I'll be working on.
+So, please stay tuned.
+You will get a rich documentation with examples as soon as I have time to.

 Work in progress.
 This is just a collection of thoughts taht will hopefully soon be finished.

 ## amd